LOADING ...

 Don: It's gotta be a shower, you know.

-Phyllis: You mean, you clothes when you . . . ?
+You mean, you wear clothes when you . . . ?

-Phyllis: There are clothes in there for me for the
+Phyllis: are clothes in there for me for the shower?

-I don't understand it, but it's like . . .
+Phyllis: I understand it, but it's like . . .

 Phyllis: It's your trip, man!
-You Like, it's alright with me, you know?
+You know?
+Like, it's alright me, you know?
 I don't care.

-Don: And this children's belt with the holes in it.
+Don: And this children's with the little holes in it.
 Look at those pants!

-Phyllis: Ooh, but what has this . . . do the holes!
-I mean, you know, like I hope they fit up.
+Phyllis: Ooh, but what has this . . . do with the holes!
+I mean, you know, like I hope fit up.

-FZ: Hi, Phyllis, why don't you want to take clothes off with the monster?
+FZ: Hi, Phyllis, why don't you want to take your off with the monster?

 Phyllis: I'm embarrassed to.

-Phyllis: Well, I've never done that before, and I don't do it now!
+Phyllis: Well, I've never done before, and I don't wanna do it now!

 FZ: But why don't you do it?